Khalian/Modulo7/README.md

 A semantic and technical analysis of musical scores based on Information Retrieval Principles

-OVERVIEW: Modulo7 is an research attempt to build a purely objective music analyzer Music Information Retrieval Engine using music theory and natural language principles.
+OVERVIEW: Modulo7 is an research attempt to build a purely objective music analyzer Music Information Retrieval Engine using music theory, natural language principles and big data principles.

-Most usic recommendation enginmes take into account user feedback for recommendation and analysis purpose and does not take into account music theory.
+Most Music recommendation engines take into account user feedback for recommendation and analysis purpose and does not take into account music theory.
 Modulo7 allows comparisons based on both simple and complex rules of music theory and would eventually allow extensible rules to be defined by users for comparisons.
 Standard Users will be able to use simple rules for recommendation and statistics mining, and power users would be able to define their own custom rules for ranking.

-Modulo7 will also support
+I hope this paradigm shift will allow a faster recommendation engine, statistics miner and speed.

+Modulo7 will also support a query engine and a big data distributed database like format(using HDFS) and a unified representation for all forms of music(using a domain specific conversion followed by a serialization via Avro).

+Typically a query on this engine will be sql like.
+An example query will be of the format:-

+e.g. ) select sheet_music from MUSIC_DATABASE where melodic_complexity > some value

+The measure melodic_complexity is a defined parameter for sheet music format and the above query will acquire all such songs from the database.

 (MODULO7 IS IN ACTIVE DEVELOPMENT AND NOT READY FOR PRODUCTION USAGE).